 Deepen Strategic Partnerships.
 OpenText is committed culturally, programmatically and strategically to be a partner-embracing company.
-Our partnerships with companies such as SAP SE, Google Cloud, Microsoft Corporation, Oracle Corporation, Salesforce.com Corporation and others serve as an example of how we are working together with our partners to create next-generation EIM solutions and deliver them to market.
+Our partnerships with companies such as SAP SE, Google Cloud, Amazon AWS, Microsoft Corporation, Oracle Corporation, Sales force.com Corporation and others serve as examples of how we are working together with our partners to create next-generation Information Management solutions and deliver them to market.
 We will continue to look for ways to create more customer value from our strategic partnerships.

 Broaden Global Presence.
-As customers become increasingly multi-national and as international markets continue to adopt EIM, we plan to further grow our brand, presence, and partner networks in these new markets.
+As customers become increasingly multi-national and as international markets continue to adopt Information Management, we plan to further grow our brand, presence, and partner networks in these new markets.
 We are focused on using our direct sales for targeting existing customers and plan to address new geographies jointly with our partners.

 Selectively Pursue Acquisitions.
-We expect to continue to pursue strategic acquisitions to strengthen our service offerings in the EIM market.
-In light of the continually evolving marketplace in which we operate, we regularly evaluate acquisition opportunities within the EIM market and at any time may be in various stages of discussions with respect to such opportunities.
+We expect to continue to pursue strategic acquisitions to strengthen our service offerings in the Information Management market.
+In light of the continually evolving marketplace in which we operate, we regularly evaluate acquisition opportunities within the Information Management market and at any time may be in various stages of discussions with respect to such opportunities.
 We plan to continue to pursue acquisitions that complement our existing business, represent a strong strategic fit and are consistent with our overall growth strategy and disciplined financial management.
 We may also target future acquisitions to expand or add functionality and capabilities to our existing portfolio of solutions, as well as add new solutions to our portfolio.